Maybe Happy Ending: Korea

-In 2016, Maybe Happy Ending was one of the musicals selected for Seeya Stage (Note: Seeya Stage is a program that supports development potential by selecting some of the performance/exhibition personnel and contents who have participated in various programs of the Wooran Foundation.
-It was designed to provide opportunities for performances or overseas training at home and abroad to human resources and contents judged to be able to secure artistic and commercial competitiveness in Korea, and to support people and contents who have gone through the Wooran Foundation to have cultural competitiveness.) and the premiere was held at Lifeway Hall in DCF Daemyung Cultural Factory 2nd Building from 20 December 2016 to 5 March 2017, running for 51 performances.
+In 2016, Maybe Happy Ending was one of the musicals selected for Seeya Stage and the premiere was held at Lifeway Hall in DCF Daemyung Cultural Factory 2nd Building from 20 December 2016 to 5 March 2017, running for 51 performances.
 The production was directed by Kim Dong-yeon, who also directed the tryout performance of the work.
 Designers were Nam Kyung-sik (set), Lee Dong-jin (lighting) and Doyeon (costumes).
 Jung Moon-sung, Kim Jae-bum, and Jung Uk-jin shared the role of Oliver; Jeon Mi-do and Choi Soo-jin played Claire; Ko Hoon-jung and Jong Wan-seong shared James.
 The opening performance was well received, with all tickets for the preview performance selling out after the opening, recording a 92% average occupancy rate.
 The show set a box office record for original musicals.
 The Wooran Cultural Foundation produced the original soundtrack and offered to donate the proceeds to establish a virtuous cycle in the culture and art industry.
 The production company, Daemyung Cultural Factory, and the creators participated in the donation.

 A reunion concert with the original cast, as well as American cast members Josh Dela Cruz as Oliver and Ephie Aardema as Claire, was held at Project Box Seeya in Seoul 18–20 June 2017 and at the Playce Camp Jeju Spinning Wolf on 23 June.
 An encore performance was held at the DCF Daemyung Cultural Factory 2nd Building from 23 October to 12 November 2017, with the original cast reprising their roles.
 The encore run was also sold out.

 Since then, it has been revived in Seoul in 2018, 2020, 2021, 2024 and 2025.
 The 2021 production was filmed and streamed online three times on Naver TV's C-Mu by CJ ENM Musical channel on 15, 22 and 29 November 2021.

 A 10th anniversary revival began at Doosan Art Center, Seoul, on 30 October 2025 featuring a rotating cast of actors from previous productions, including original cast members Kim Jae-bum as Oliver, Jeon Mi-do and Choi Soo-jin as Claire, and Ko Hoon-jeong as James.
+This production is scheduled to be filmed on 20 January for future release.
+Following the scheduled closing on 25 January, the production is expected to tour Korea.